RuinedViego/Ruined-Bot/README.md

                             :repeat: Loop  :repeat:

 Why is the official version going to be a paid one ?
-Currently the beta version is the fastest free leveling up bot on the internet let me explain:
+Currently the free version is the fastest free leveling up bot on the internet let me explain:
 To reach level 30 in league, players must obtain a combined total of 37,392 experience points.
 The average XP per Bot-intermediate game is around 150, you’re looking at about 250 games, a bot game averages 20mins long which means
 3 games per hour, in other terms that would be 72 games per day.
 250/72 is an average of three and a half days. (all of the calculations excluded the xp boosts you get for free in game).
 The premium version will include Aram and Blindpick game-modes which means more Xp in less time.

+#What's new ?:

+-Cleaner UI
+-LowSpec compatibility
+-Smarter Bot
+-High performance
+-Simpler usage

 ![gif viego-min](https://user-images.githubusercontent.com/81854150/127856879-9ce1e475-6cfc-46be-955b-72022380f99b.gif)